wea-f/ByePassHub/mainUnblockers.md

 ## Updates/Changes:
 Links added in an update are **guranteed** to be working as of that day. <br>
 However, links added in previous updates sometimes **stops working** after a while. <br>
-To find the newly added links in the update, **look for the heading that contains the update date, and use the links under it.** e.g. Dec 25 Links: <br>
+To find the newly added links in the update, **look for the heading that contains the update date, and use the links under it.**
+  > For example: Dec 25 Links: <br>

 ### April 20, 2025 - 500+ Links! + Doc Clean up
 **To find the newly added WORKING links, look for the label, "April 20 links."**